Jdickson96/Sparta-Global-Training-Code/2_C#_OOP/README.md

 #### Init only setters

 These are used in place of set boilerplate code in order to reduce the length of code for each readonly class being initialized.
+The code below demonstrates this method, with this variable only being able to be read after initialization.

 ```csharp
 public int Age { get; init; }